Run a process in Bonita Studio

 Open the process diagram and select the pool, then click Run in the Cool bar.
 The process in the selected pool runs.
 Only one pool can be run at a time.

-If you are using the Enterprise, Performance, Efficiency, or Teamwork editions, you can select the environment in which to run the process.
+If you are using one of the subscription editions, you can select the environment in which to run the process.
 The process must be configured for the environment in which it runs.

 There are two modes in which you can run a process, standalone and portal: